Shendi: Etymology

 There are several theories as to the origin of Shendi's name.

-One theory claims that the name comes from an old Nubian word for "lip" because the town is located in the bend of the Nile River, which is similar to the shape of lips.
+One theory holds that the name comes from shandi (or shundi), an old Nubian word for "lip," so named because the town is located in the bend of the Nile River, which is similar to the shape of lips.

 Another theory claims that the name came from a word in the Meroitic language meaning "the ram" because the place was a pasture for sheep that were being sanctified in the Kingdom of Kush during the Meroitic period, which is shown by the remains of the statues inside the sheep hall at the entrance Al-Naq’a Palace and the Al-Bajrawiya area.

 Similarly, the name for Shendi has also been suggested as derived from "Shndi/ʃn'də" for sheep in Daju vocabulary.
 The connection is supported by the Daju oral tradition of a former riverine distribution and ancient locality to Shendi before their migrations west into Kordofan and Darfur.

-Another theory claims that the name, is derived from the Beja language word "Shanda", which means "the long winter".
+Another theory claims that the name is derived from the Beja language word "Shanda", which means "the long winter".

-Referring to the ancient Egyptian Pharaonic sources (Egyptian hieroglyphs), it is clear that the ancient Egyptians used the name Shendi to refer to the acacia trees, and it is known that the Shendi region has a large number of this type of tree.